jlarmstrongiv/tracecamp-winter-2020/reference/setting_up_a_project.md

 @tailwind utilities;
 ```

-Finally, once you have created and populated both of those files, add the following line to the top of your `_app.js` located within the `pages` folder.
+Finally, once you have completed all of the previous steps, add the following line to the top of your `_app.js` located within the `pages` folder.

 ```js
 import '../styles/tailwind.css';